patternfly/patternfly-org/packages/v4/patternfly-docs/content/developer-resources/migrate.md

 4. Make note of the changes made in your product's the code base.

-5. Clean up and note the errors flagged by the linter that were not automatically fixed
+5. Note any errors flagged that were not automatically fixed and manually repair issues that are critical.

-6. Try building again
+6. Try building again.

-7. Try running code mods multiple times
+7. Try running Codemods multiple times.

 If you experience any issues, refer to the following resources to reach out to the PatternFly team.